Dogs are certainly valuable family members, but they sure can wreak havoc on a yard.

 For example, if there are areas where he or she likes to pace, consider adding pavers or gravel there.

-It is easier to maneuver around the dog’s habits than to start new ones!
+It is easier to maneuver around the dog’s current habits than it is to teach them new ones!

-Do you have any dog-friendly backyard solutions to add?
+Do you have any dog-friendly ground covers or backyard solutions to add?

 Photo credits: dichondra, Flickr: Macleay grass man; snow in summer: Flickr, hunda; dog on wood chips: Flickr, Bad Apple Photography; labrador violet: Flickr, wallygrom; euonymus fortunei: Flickr, wallygrom